 Tentative credit amounts acknowledged by the IRS are available at IRS.gov/Businesses/Qualified-Vehicles-Acquired-After-12-31-2009.
 Or you can visit IRS.gov and search for "Plug-in Electric Drive Vehicle Credit (IRC 30D)."

-Enter 100% unless the vehicle was manufactured by Tesla or General Motors (Chevrolet Bolt EV, etc.).
+Enter 100% unless the vehicle was a vehicle with at least four wheels manufactured by Tesla or General Motors (Chevrolet Bolt EV, etc.).